ArquimedesFermin/InsertMultipleDataASPNET/README.md

-# From form, Insert multiple data in db :Asp.Net
+# From form, Insert multiple data in db, Asp.Net.